-Background: Article 9.5 states: "If a Board Member is absent from a Board Meeting, that Board Member's Alternate may attend, participate in discussions, vote and generally perform all the functions of that Board Member in the Board Meeting.
+Article 9.5 states: "If a Board Member is absent from a Board Meeting, that Board Member's Alternate may attend, participate in discussions, vote and generally perform all the functions of that Board Member in the Board Meeting.
 Should a Board Member fail to attend three consecutive Board meetings, the Board may, after consultation with his or her constituency, require the constituency to replace the Board Member.
 Article 9.6 states "In the case of a Vacancy on the EITI Board between two EITI Members' Meetings, this vacancy shall be filled by the resigning Board Member's Alternate, with the concerned Constituency nominating a new Alternate to be elected by the Board.
 Alternatively, the concerned Constituency may nominate a new Board Member to be elected by the Board."

-5 Constituency coordinators and sub-constituency contact points
+4. Constituency coordinators and sub-constituency contact points

 - Has the constituency established a position of constituency coordinator (recommended)?
-(Board decision 2018-17/BM-39/BP-39-6, Recommendation 7)

-- If so, what are the terms of reference of the coordinator (proposed roles, responsibilities, systems of feedback and role in handling complaints) and selection/election procedures?
+(Board decision 2018-17/BM-39/BP-39-6, Recommendation 7) - If so, what are the terms of reference of the coordinator (proposed roles, responsibilities, systems of feedback and role in handling complaints) and selection/election procedures?
 (Board decision 2018-17/BM-39/BP-39-6, Recommendation 7) - Have sub-constituencies appointed contact-points (recommended)?
 (Board decision 2018-17/BM-39/BP-39-6, Recommendation 8) - How are constituency coordinators and sub-constituency contact points communicated to the public?

-Background: The EITI Board decided at its meeting in Oslo in February 2018 that "each constituency should establish a position of constituency coordinator", that "Constituency Coordinators need not be EITI Board members" and that "there should be sub-constituency contact points".
+The EITI Board decided at its meeting in Oslo in February 2018 that "each constituency should establish a position of constituency coordinator", that

+&lt;sup>2 Constituency Coordinators can be - but do not need to be - EITI Board members.

+"Constituency Coordinators need not be EITI Board members" and that "there should be sub-constituency contact points".

-6 Procedures for ensuring consultations within the constituency
+5. Procedures for ensuring consultations within the constituency